What to Do Immediately After Your Grant Application Is Rejected

 Rejections are really opportunities

-But if you write grants for a living, rejection is pretty predictable.
+But if you write grants for a living, rejection is to be expected.

 Think of rejection as an opportunity, not a death sentence.
-Do these two things right away.
+First steps to recovering your equilibrium and perhaps forging a relationship to move forward:

 - Call the foundation, not to complain but to get more information.
 Ask to talk to a program officer (or check the website to find a specific name) and ask these questions: